Postcoital Dysphoria: When You Inexplicably Become Sad After Consensual, Satisfying Sex

 Rather than feeling good, some people feel sad or irritable following what is otherwise a consensual and satisfying sexual encounter.
 When this occurs, it’s known as postcoital dysphoria—and researchers have found that this is something that can affect both men and women.

-Postcoital dysphoria is the subject of my latest column over at TONIC.
+Postcoital dysphoria is the subject of a recent column I wrote over at VICE.
 In this article, I focus a new study, which happens to offer the first glimpse at this phenomenon in men.
 A handful of studies have been published over the last decade documenting postcoital dysphoria in women; however, there hasn’t been any scientific evidence that men experience it, too, at least until now.

 All of the available data so far is based on convenience samples, which means we don’t know the true prevalence of it; however, the data that do exist have found that nearly half of men and women surveyed report having experienced postcoital dysphoria before (defined specifically as “inexplicable tearfulness, sadness, or irritability following consensual sexual activity”).